magento/magento2-sample-data/app/code/Magento/SampleData/README.md

 #Installation

-Once deployed, the sample data can be installed using the Magento Installation Wizard (web installation) or using CLI (console installation).
+Once deployed, the sample data can be installed using the Magento Setup Wizard (web installation) or using CLI (console installation).

 ###Web Installation

-When installing the Magento application using the Magento Installation Wizard, you can choose to install the sample data at once.
-To do this, during installation, on the **Customize Your Store** step, select the **Use Sample Data** checkbox.
+When installing the Magento application using the Magento Setup Wizard, you can choose to install the sample data at Step 4.
+Customize Your Store by selecting the *Use Sample Data* check box.

 ###Console Installation